Skip to main content

 We will:

-• Look at differences by race, income, neighborhood and other factors
+• Look at differences by race, income, neighborhood, and other factors

-• Identify gaps in access to services
+• Identify gaps and barriers to accessing services

 Timeline